Is your teacher national board certified?

 Kansas is 36th in the nation in total number of NBCTs.
 The state is 34th in the number of new NBCTs.

-Last year, two teachers in Wichita USD 259 were among Kansas educators deciding if they wanted to go through a rigorous journey.
+Last year, Deena Amont in Lawrence USD 497 was among a handful of Kansas educators deciding if they wanted to go through a rigorous journey.

-During the 2010-11 school year, Deann Nelson and Raj Narayan Sharma went through the challenging process of becoming National Board Certified Teachers (NBCTs).
+During the 2010-11 school year, Amont and a dozen other educators from across the state went through the challenging process of becoming National Board Certified Teachers (NBCTs).

-In late November these Wichita teachers were informed their work had measured up – they are now NBCTs.
+In late November she was informed her work had measured up – she is now an NBCT.

 While the process is often misunderstood to mean a teacher passed a test or was nominated for the award, Dr. Roger Caswell explained National Board certification is a different kind of honor.
 Teachers must submit extensive documentation of their instruction, including videos of their students at work in the classroom.